Japan

 Foreign relations

 Japan's foreign policy aims to promote a peaceful and stable international community that adheres to agreed rules and norms.
 This supports its economy which is highly dependent on international trade and investment.
-Japan also actively contributes to international solutions to shared challenges such as environmental protection and climate change, terrorism, economic security and resilience, maritime security, counter-proliferation of weapons of mass destruction, poverty reduction, disaster resilience and infectious diseases.
+Japan also actively contributes to international solutions to shared challenges such as environmental protection and climate change, terrorism, economic security and resilience, maritime security, nuclear disarmament and non-proliferation, poverty reduction, disaster resilience and infectious diseases.

 The Japan-US alliance is the cornerstone of Japan's foreign policy and national security.
 Its security cooperation with the US has been important to maintaining stability in the region.
-The US military maintains a presence of approximately 50,000 personnel in Japan under the US-Japan Treaty of Mutual Cooperation and Security of 1960.
+The US military maintains a presence of approximately 54,000 personnel in Japan under the US-Japan Treaty of Mutual Cooperation and Security of 1960.
+The US will upgrade its military command in Japan to a joint force headquarters that will have expanded missions and operational responsibilities.
 The US Seventh Fleet is based in Yokosuka and the 3rd Marine Expeditionary Force (III MEF) is based in Okinawa.
-Plans for the relocation of the US marine air base at Futenma in Okinawa have been a longstanding bilateral preoccupation.
+In January 2024, construction for the relocation of the US marine air base at Futenma in Okinawa commenced and is expected to take nine years to complete.

 Each year, Japan's Ministry of Foreign Affairs produces a Diplomatic Bluebook that summarises its foreign policy over the past year.